Cost of Moving a Boiler

 Building Regulations & Planning Permission for Boiler Relocation

-When moving a boiler, you usually won't need to worry about obtaining planning permission - but planning permission may be needed if you're making external changes.
+When moving a boiler, you usually won't need to worry about obtaining planning permission.
+However, it may be needed if you're making external changes.

 You will need to adhere to building regulations: